Personal relationships of Michael Jackson: Tatum O'Neal

 But this contradicted O'Neal's own account of the relationship, published in 1995 in Vibe magazine, where she remembered Jackson as "being so shy" and "one of the nicest, most innocent people I've ever met", and, "Once he came into my bedroom, and he wouldn't even sit on my bed."
 She described the relationship as "a really wonderful friendship" where they would dance and "talk on the phone all the time."
 She recalled that he found it funny that she could drive at 12 and he could not.
-And that one time they had a "jam session" at her house, where he played the drums and her brother played guitar.
+And that one time they had a "jam session" at her house, where he played the drums, and her brother played guitar.
 She said the relationship ended when she was 12, after he asked her to go with him to the premiere of The Wiz, in which he acted, but her agent disapproved, she did what she was told because she was a child.

 Jackson also spoke about O'Neal in 2001 with Rabbi Shmuley.
 He described holding hands with her: "I was, like, in heaven.
 It was the most magical thing.
 It was better than kissing her, it was better than anything."
-He recalled one of the times they held hands:I remember we went to this club, and I don't go to clubs, which was called the Roxy.
+And similar to what he told Bashir, he said, "...she was 13.
+And I was naive.
+She wanted to do everything and I didn't want to have sex at all."
+He recalled one of the times they held hands:"I remember we went to this club, and I don't go to clubs, which was called the Roxy.
 And I was watching the band, I was sitting there, and underneath the table, she was holding my hand, and I was, like melting.
 [Rabbi Shmuley: She held your hand and you felt love?]
 Fireworks going off.
 It was all I needed.
 But that means nothing to kids today.
 She grew up too fast.
-She wasn't into innocence, and I love that.
+She wasn't into innocence, and I love that."

-And similar to what he told Bashir, he said, "...she was 13.
-And I was naive.
-She wanted to do everything and I didn't want to have sex at all."